caplok123/honeypot/README.md

 This is my first cybersecurity project: a simple SSH honeypot built in Python using **Paramiko**.
 It emulates a fake SSH server that accepts connections, logs credentials, and provides a small fake shell.
+(you'll find in this work a lot of comments in the code that will help you understand in each step what's happening.
+It helps me keep track and memorize the functionalities of certain parts of the code.
+I got the help of chatgpt with these comments :) )

 ## Features
 - Logs username and password attempts